 Recurrent depression — when signs of depression return more than six months after the last episode, or even years later.

 Chronic depression — when depressive episodes last longer than two years.
+This type of depression is called dysthymia.

 Risk Factors for Depression